 You may be familiar with most of the traditional pumpkin desserts and sweet treats, but have you ever tried Pumpkin Ice Cream?
 It’s so rich and creamy and full of our favorite pumpkin spice flavors, it really has the perfect flavor profile for a smooth churned ice cream.
 I can taste that Fall pumpkin flavor now!

-This creamy pumpkin ice cream recipe is perfect to serve alongside warm fried apples, apple pie, molasses sugar cookies, over chocolate chip pumpkin waffles or simply mounded in a sugar cone or dessert bowl.
+This creamy pumpkin ice cream recipe is perfect to serve alongside warm fried apples, apple pie, molasses crinkle cookies, over chocolate chip pumpkin waffles or simply mounded in a sugar cone or dessert bowl.
 You can also coat this pumpkin ice cream in Cornflakes and fry it up into the most delicious ball of deep fried ice cream!

 Make a double batch so that you don’t run out whenever the craving for something cold and pumpkin-flavored hits!

 - heavy cream – also advertised as heavy whipping cream, this gives your ice cream that rich, smooth texture we love

 - milk – I prefer to use whole milk – the higher fat content in the dairy makes for more delicious and creamy ice cream, but if you want to use 2% or even 1% milk, your ice cream will still turn out!